guilhermelhr/unityro/README.md

 ## How to use

 Download executable or Unity package [here](https://github.com/guilhermelhr/unityro/releases/).
-Edit config.txt to point to your GRF file.
+Edit config.json to point to your correct files location.

 ## License